codepyrater/customer_chatbot/README.md

 ### Message.tsx
 Description: Component to display individual messages.
 Features:
-- Handles and displays formatted text using dangerouslySetInnerHTML.
+- Handles and displays formatted text using DOMPurify and html-parser.

 ### RichTextResponse.tsx
 Description: Component providing a rich text editor using React Quill.